analava/game-of-three/README.md

 A game with two independent units – the players – communicating with each other using an API.
 # Description
 When a player starts, it incepts a random (whole) number and sends it to the second player as an approach of starting the game.
-The receiving player can now always choose between adding one of {-1, 0, 1}to get to a number that is divisible by 3.
+The receiving player can now always choose between adding one of {-1, 0, 1} to get to a number that is divisible by 3.
 Divide it by three.
 The resulting whole number is then sent back to the original sender.
 The same rules are applied until one player reaches the number 1 (after the division).
 Both players should be able to play automatically without user input.
 One of the players should optionally be adjustable by a user.
 # Setup
-To setup the environment you need to have docker and docker-compose installed.
+To setup the environment you need to have `docker` and `docker-compose` installed.
 Then you are able to run the program with the command:
 ```
 docker-compose -f Docker-compose.yml up -d